brainstormforce/read-meter/readme.txt

 It works great to give visitors a quick idea about the time needed to read a post and encourages them to go on till the end.

-= Here are some key features of the plugin  =
+Here are some key features of the plugin -

 + A simple shortcode - `[read_meter]`,  gives you the flexibility to add read time anywhere on the site.
 + Even if the post is updated multiple times, the plugin will calculate the read time for the most recent version of the post.
 + You can choose to display the read time and a progress bar on various post types.
 + You can decide whether you would like to include images and comments in the read time and progress bar.

-= That's not all!
-Here are some more controls you get over Reading Time =
+That's not all!
+Here are some more controls you get over `Reading Time` -

 + Display the read time on a blog/archive page or single post page
 + Set the read time position - i.e. Above/Below title or above content
 + Set a read time Prefix and Postfix
 + Use various read time styling options - Spacing, Background color, Font size, etc.

-= Specific controls for Progress Bar =
+Specific controls for `Progress Bar` -

 + Set a progress bar position - i.e. Top/ Bottom of the page.
 + Use various progress bar styling options - Gradient Background color, Bar thickness, etc.